 You can find your round close date on your Form C in the first section, under “Deadline to reach the target offering amount.”

-You can also see it on your /overview page.
+You can also see it on your /overview and /manage page.

 Can I change my close date?

-If you are up against your financials expiring, you would be able to extend your raise by materially amending your Form C with the correct years financials.
+If you are up against your financials expiring, you would be able to extend your raise by materially amending your Form C with the next year’s financials.
 Reach out to your Wefunder contact or launch@wefunder.com for help with this.
+Please note that you must reach out 10 days prior to your current round close date if you’d like to extend.

 You can choose to close your round early (provided it's been open for at least 21 days since filing), though you must provide investors with a 5 business day closing notice.
 To make adjustments to your close date, reach out to us at closing@wefunder.com.